No Deposit, No Return: Plot

 Tracy does not give up and makes a bogus call to the police insinuating a kidnapping.
 This puts Sergeant Turner on the case, an officer hell-bent on catching Duke, who is known for the safe-cracking method and for having not stolen anything.
 It also brings Carolyn back to America, demanding an explanation as to how the children have gone missing.
 Time is running out for Duke and Bert.
 After several negotiations, the ransom is considerably lower, and a meeting is arranged by the docks, exchanging money for the children.
 However, the police only have ideas of catching the kidnappers and are completely unaware Osborne knows the children's location.
 Duke clocks on to their plan before they are caught, and a frantic car chase through the docks ensues.
 Carolyn leaps into the back of Duke and Bert's car as they speed off and is then made aware that her children are in no immediate danger.
 The chase ends in Sgt Turner's deputy, Detective Longnecker, writing off the police cruiser and driving it into the water.

 Tracy and Jay make it back to Osborne's, having averted Big Joe.
 They go into his safe and hide when they hear him coming but find themselves in big trouble when Jamieson shuts the safe and locks it.
 Duke, Bert, and Carolyn trace the children back to the house and find Jamieson, who claims the children are not in the house.
 Carolyn is not convinced, and a sighting of Duster proves her theory.
 None of them know the combination to the safe however and have only a short amount of time before the air in the safe runs out.
 It's then up to Duke to use his safe-cracking skills to open the safe.
 Sgt.
 Turner then arrives at the house and, upon witnessing Duke crack a safe to save the children, declines to arrest him.
-Osborne then pays off Duke and Bert's debts and reconciles with his children.
+Osborne then pays off Duke and Bert's debts and reconciles with his grandchildren.
 Duke also manages to set up his own garage; the film ends hinting romance between Duke and Carolyn.